kubeshark/scripts/dfir/README.md

 - `dst.name==r"cata.*" or src.name==r"cata.*"` - record all traffic going in and out of pods with names matching the provided regular expression
 - `node==r"my-node.*" and src.namespace==="my-namespace"` - record traffic originating from a specific namespace and belonging to a certain node

-As traffic is recorded per node, it may make sense to limit the KFL queries to certain nodes.

 For more information on KFL, refer to the [Kubeshark Filtering documentation](https://docs.kubeshark.co/en/filtering).

 ## Instructions

 1. Make sure you are signed up for the Pro edition of Kubeshark.
 If you haven't done so, please run the following command: `kubeshark pro`.
 The Pro edition is free.

-2. If you're not using IRSA or kube2iam perform this step: In the configuration file, ensure that you have the following environment variables (at least):
+2. If you're not using [IRSA](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) or [kube2iam](https://github.com/jtblin/kube2iam), perform this step:

+In the configuration file, ensure that you have the following environment variables (at least):

 ```yaml
 license: FT7YKAYBAEDUY2LD.. your license here ..
 65JQRQMNSYWAA=